Aging & Health A to Z

 About a third of adults older than 65—and half of those older than 85—have some hearing problem.
-It is the fourth most common chronic disease among older adults.
+It is the third most common chronic disease among older adults.

-Hearing loss is more than an inconvenience; it can lead to depression, withdrawal, anger, loss of self esteem, and overall unhappiness with life.
+Hearing loss is more than an inconvenience.
+It can lead to depression, withdrawal, anger, loss of self-esteem, and overall unhappiness with life.
 There’s even some evidence it can affect your memory and other cognitive processes, as well your mobility.
-Because it can make communicating with your healthcare professional difficult, hearing loss can even jeopardize your overall health.
+Because it can make communicating with your healthcare providers difficult, hearing loss can even jeopardize your overall health.

 The bottom line is that treating hearing loss can significantly improve the quality of your life and interactions with others, including relieving the depression often associated with hearing loss.